saipranathid/sdudigani_vsd-hdp/Day 7/README.md

 STA tools rely heavily on this library data to accurately model and verify the timing behavior of the design.

 ### Timing Arcs
 A timing arc defines a relationship between an input and an output pin of a cell.
 It models how a change on an input pin affects an output pin.
 Timing arcs are the basic units used by STA tools to trace signal transitions through the logic gates.
 There are two main types:
 - Cell timing arcs (within gates)
 - Net timing arcs (between cells)

-Each arc includes characteristics like delay, slew, and unateness.

 ### Timing Arc Characteristics
 Every timing arc is described by several key properties: